raganwald/braythwayt.com/_posts/2016-03-30-justice-and-the-facts.md

 And instead of testing those attributes directly, they will try to infer them from things like, well, skin colour.
 Or gender.
 Or ethnic heritage.
 And there may be all sorts of statistics explaining why a randomly selected person with a certain set of attributes is more likely to be X or Y than a randomly selected person with another set of attributes.

 So logically, it's cheaper to try to draw these inferences than to test for what we're seeking.
 But just because it's cheaper doesn't mean it's just.
-It means we're locking up ten innocent men instead of one, because there are candidates who have the qualities we're seeking, and we're denying them the opportunity to prove themselves.
+It means we're locking up ten innocent people instead of one, because there are candidates who have the qualities we're seeking, and we're denying them the opportunity to prove themselves.

 The thing for employing people extends through all of life.